-The character of CAs is rarely static and is susceptible to incremental change (such as the replacement of windows and doors) as well as dramatic change when key sites are redeveloped.
-In Farnham the pressure for redevelopment persists at all scale both within and on the fringes of the CA. Positive management is essential if such pressure for change is not to adversely affect the character of the CA.
+The character of CAs is rarely static and is susceptible to incremental change (such as the replacement of windows and doors) as well as dramatic change such as the wholesale redevelopment of a building block).
+In Farnham the pressure for redevelopment persists at all scale both within and on the fringes of the CA. Positive management is essential if such pressure for change, which can alter the very character that makes the area attractive, is to be limited.

-Alongside the Farnham Town Centre CAA, this management plan will be of use to the Borough Council when determining planning applications within or at the edges of the CA, and for property owners when considering schemes for refurbishment, alteration or new development.
+The proactive management of CAs gives clarity and robustness to decision making, which means that issues are more defensible in, for instance, planning appeals.
+Alongside the Farnham Town Centre CAA, this management plan will be of use to Waverley Borough Council when determining planning applications for change within or at the edges of the CA, and for property owners and their agents when considering schemes for refurbishment, alteration or new development.